 This understanding has thankfully changed in recent years, especially with rise of mobility technologies allowing employees to work anywhere and concepts like Bring Your Own Device (and some major incidents as well, of course).
 Today's network administrator has to think about various types of devices connecting to the internal network and policy, how to treat them to keep the internal network and business critical systems safe.

-Solution to this problem is to deploy network wide 802.1x, which is a protocol, that allows the user to access the network just if he is able to authenticate himself using a username and password, or a valid certificate issued by the company.
+Solution to this problem is to deploy network wide 802.1 x protocol, that allows the user to access the network just if he is able to authenticate himself using a username and password, or a valid certificate issued by the company.
 Various options are available and listing all the details would be worth a book.

-With IP Fabric’s platform, finding information about the ports secured by 802.1x is easy, and you can specify verification to tell you which network edge ports, connecting to end stations, are open and which are secured properly.
+With IP Fabric's platform, finding information about the ports secured by 802.1 x protocol is easy, and you can specify verification to tell you which network edge ports, connecting to end stations, are open and which are secured properly.
 For example, simple verification could do this:

 Setup is actually trivial, with the most complicated part being the selection of what is physical and what is virtual interface.
 Good news is, that we've configured this already for you.
 The actual outcome of this verification looks like this:

 Instead of manually verifying every interface or developing custom script for every platform out there, hundreds of hours of engineering time can be saved using this continuous verification instead.
-Also, it can be used as an evidence of how the 802.1x rollout project is proceeding and that the network is properly secured and there are no open interfaces, that would render your network insecure.
+Also, it can be used as an evidence of how the 802.1 x protocol rollout project is proceeding and that the network is properly secured and there are no open interfaces, that would render your network insecure.

 This will ensure the setup of the Interfaces on all devices in the network.
 In regards to the other part — RADIUS server configuration — this was covered in one of the recent articles, so you may check it out to create similar specific rules that will configure IP Fabric to verify your specific AAA needs consistently in a matter of seconds.